Inner Temple Library: History

 The building was destroyed during the Second World War: several thousand volumes of printed books (but none of the manuscripts) were lost.
 The destroyed books were mostly replaced, either by gift or purchase, over the next 30 years or so.

 The present building was completed in 1958 to the design of T.W.
-Sutcliffe, and is in the style of the eighteenth century.
-The library itself occupies the top two floors, with private rooms of the benchers below.
+Sutcliffe, with alterations made in 2019-2022, and is in the style of the eighteenth century.
+The library itself occupies the second floor, with private rooms of the benchers below and an auditorium and meeting rooms above.

 The history of the Library is discussed in some detail in the introduction to J. Conway Davies's Catalogue of Manuscripts in the Library of the Honourable Society of the Inner Temple (Oxford, 1972).

 Admission

 The Library is open to all members of the four Inns of Court.
 The Library is not open to the public, though non-members may be admitted, upon written application to the Librarian, to consult material not available elsewhere.